PlayStation Portable (PSP) Architecture

 Image

-‘Settings’ category provides lots of customisation options.
+The ‘Settings’ category provides lots of customisation options.

-Some items group many settings controls.
+Some entries group multiple configuration controls.

 Image